muratk5n/thirdwave/en/README.md

 ---

-Thought ZC was done until the Olympics.
-Now that is over, any reason to continue it?
+Thought ZC was done until the Winter Olympics.
+Now that WO is over, any reason to continue it?
 Omicron will overwhelm it anyway..

 South China Morning Post: "Shenzhen electronics market shut as zero-Covid policy forces lockdown"